Home

 Where Can I Find CPT Medical Billing Codes?

 If the AMA thinks you are using their free CPT search system too much, they can limit your searches and/or limit the number of CPT medical billing codes you look up at a time.
-You can look up CPT codes from the AMA search link available on our CPT medical coding free references page.
+You can look up these treatment codes from the AMA search link available on our CPT medical coding free references page.

 Three Categories of Codes